-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support local empls 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services ' o Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario The effects are likely to occur when the development comes forward and is completed.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario There are a number of other policies that seek to enhance the positive effects of this policy.
+These include CRAN2, 3, 9 and 15.
+The effects are likely to occur when the development comes forward and is completed.
 These impacts individually and cumulatively are not likely to be significant.
 Under the 'do nothing scenario' the housing requirements may not be met or there is the possibility that speculative development could come forward on the edge of the village, affecting its character and the open countryside.
 This policy will have a positive effect but this will not be significant.
-CRAN6: Housing Mix 0 0 0 ++ 0 0 + 0 0 0 0 This policy is likely to contribute towards the provision of affordable housing, dwellings with increased mobility standards and individual self-build and custom housebuilding plots.
+CRAN2: Design of Development + + + + 0 + + + 0 0 + This policy gives clear direction as to what needs to be addressed to deliver high quality design in a village surrounded by the Surrey Hills.
 There are a number of other policies that seek to enhance the positive effects of this policy.
-These include CRAN7 and 19.
+These include CRAN3 and 15.
 The effects are likely to occur throughout the lifetime of the Plan as individual development projects come forward.
-The effects are likely to be relatively localised, but on a Cranleigh-wide scale.
-Given the scale of development expected, these impacts individually and cumulatively are not likely to be significant.
-Under the 'do nothing scenario', development may not provide housing to meet the specific needs of the community.
-This could force older people and people with disabilities to seek housing elsewhere away from their network of family and friends.
+The effects are likely to be relatively localised, enjoyed mainly by local residents and those travelling through the areas where this policy is likely to have greatest effect.
+Overall the effects are not considered to be significant.